 The horsefly is known under many different names in different countries, including deer flies, clags, gadflies or breeze flies.
 These flies are known for attacking animals including humans and biting them to feed on their blood.
-This can be dangerous because the horsefly can transmit parasites or diseases amongst its victims.
-Like mosquitos, female horseflies must ingest a protein based blood meal before they can reproduce.
-Some varieties of horseflies are very large in size, while others more resemble the average housefly.
-While these flies are typically seen as pests, they also serve a role as pollinators for flower.
+This can be dangerous because the horsefly can transmit parasites or diseases to its victims.
+Like mosquitos, female horseflies must ingest a protein-based blood meal before they can reproduce.
+Some varieties of horseflies are very large in size, while others resemble the average housefly.
+While these flies are typically seen as pests, they also serve a role as pollinators for flowers.

 Symptoms of Horsefly Bites

 Horseflies use long mandibles to rip open the skin in order to gain access to the blood.
 This allows easier access to the blood than what would be received by a needle-like mouth like a mosquito has, and it makes it possible to make a successful bite through fur or clothing.
 It also has an evolutionary advantage because the bite will be much more painful, forcing the victim to focus on the wound rather than killing the fly.
 Because of this, the fly will typically get away after biting and it will then return to drink the blood as necessary.
 Typical symptoms of a bite by a horsefly include:

 Pain.
 The area where you were bitten will be torn and will become sore.
 Red lumps will typically develop around the area where the bite occurred as your body exhibits a histamine reaction.
 This may cause the bite to become inflamed or itchy as your body attempts to remove any infectious materials from the area.